 - Take buckles and fasteners off old backpacks and save them for furture gear fixing.

-How to recycle clothing
+How to recycle outdoor clothing that you can’t sell or repair

 - Your local clothes banks will take old clothes and fabrics to be recycled, repurposed or reused.